rdw20170120/workstation/HowTo-use_this_project.md

 during development and testing.

 This activation is focused
-on working within a BASH shell, also known as a terminal or command-line interface (CLI).
+on working within a Bash shell, also known as a terminal or command-line interface (CLI).
 The intent is to facilitate
 the user's activities
-while managing and working around various characteristics of BASH.
+while managing and working around various characteristics of Bash.
 Some of the main features
 of the BriteOnyx framework
 include:

 * Empower the user
-  to safely and effectively use BASH
+  to safely and effectively use Bash
 * Manage the project's software configuration (SCM)
 * Ensure consistent execution
   under all invocation scenarios
-* Elevate the user's BASH scripting well above BASH's low-level quirkiness
+* Elevate the user's Bash scripting well above Bash's low-level quirkiness

 NOTE: We **MUST NOT EVER** `exit` during BriteOnyx activation!